ferpintado99/EV-Navigator/README.md

 ## Microservice: 3 docker containers: Navigator + API +Database

 ## Features

-- Real-time data integration for weather, road conditions, and charging stations.
+- Integrates with external APIs for road, weather, elevation and charging station data.
-- Estimations of SoC upon arrival at each station.
+- Estimates the State of Charge (SoC) for EVs.
-- Docker configuration for easy deployment.
+- Utilizes Docker for simplified orchestration of services.

-### Repository Structure

-- `docker-compose.yml`: Docker Compose file to orchestrate the containers.
-- `init.sql`: SQL file to initialize the database.
-- `navigator/`: Folder containing the main application.
-  - `main.py`: Main application logic.
-  - `Dockerfile`: Dockerfile for the application.
-  - `requirements.txt`: Required Python packages.
-- `api/`: Folder containing the API.
-  - `api.py`: API server code.
-  - `Dockerfile`: Dockerfile for the application.
-  - `requirements.txt`: Required Python packages.

 ## Setup
 1. Clone the repository.